 Maybe because this was one of the last moments before I move out, I really missed Carnival during my first two years abroad.
 When I saw my friends enjoying it, while I was in places where this celebration is virtually nonexistent, it made me feel blue.
 After some time my pals also moved out, some of them married and had kids, and now, eight years later, I barely remind carnival exists.
 It is not important to me anymore.

 I will tell you a story to exemplify this: Few years after you move, the recognizable scenario you left behind will not be there anymore, or at least not as you had in your memory.
 This happens for two reasons: the first is that your home changed, the people and the places you used to go have changed, and even the hobbies and popular trends have changed.
 The second reason is that, after years out, you also change.

 What is the meaning behind the feelings of homesickness?
 A personal story.

-The most interesting thing is that you may not even be aware of the transformations you went through, just like when you lose (or gain) weight slowly and the people that notice are not the ones seeing you every day, but the aunt you visit once per year.
+The most interesting thing is that you may not even be aware of the transformations you went through, just like when you lose (or gain) weight slowly, and the people noticing it are not the ones seeing you every day, but the aunt you visit once per year.
 As the Singaporean expat Bernie Low wrote at the GaijinPot Blog[i]:

 Each time I went back to Singapore I would be excited to return to where I had grown up, nostalgia tugging at my heartstrings each time I heard the roar of an airplane engine – I was going home!
 But what happens when home is no longer home?
 When instead of warmth and nostalgia all you feel is displacement and loss? […] I feel like a foreigner in my own country.
 There is an echoing bitter aftertaste that I cannot quite identify at the end of each day.
 I am living there, but each time it grows ever more distant, like the best friend you used to have that you’re drifting apart from and it frightens me.